Lover of food and all things delicious! I love recommending good eats from different destinations.

 Walking into Lou Malnati's is completely different from walking into Gino's East.
 While Gino's seems to be catered to a younger crowd, Malnati's shows us that typical family-orientated restaurants hold a dear place in the hearts of the community.

-Same rules apply when ordering at Lou Malnati's as with Gino's East.
-There will be about a 45-minute wait time on personal pies.
-In the meantime, I recommend looking at the drinks menu as they have an awesome selection of alcoholic beverages for those over 21 to drink.
+The same rules apply when ordering at Lou Malnati's as with Gino's East.
+There will be about a 45-minute wait time for personal pies.
+In the meantime, I recommend looking at the drinks menu, as they have an awesome selection of alcoholic beverages for those over 21 to drink.
 Whiskey sour, anyone?
 You should give that a shot!
 And don't forget those chicken wings!